-2227.12 The school complies with the requirements of 16 V.S.A. §255 relating to criminal record checks and checks of the Child Protection Registry and the Vulnerable Adult Abuse, Neglect, and Exploitation Registry.
+2227.12 The school complies with the requirements of 16 V.S.A. § 255 relating to criminal record checks and checks of the Child Protection Registry and the Vulnerable Adult Abuse, Neglect, and Exploitation Registry.

-2227.13 For schools that receive public tuition, the school complies with requirements concerning nondiscriminatory school branding as dictated by the Secretary.
+2227.13 The school complies with legal requirements concerning nondiscriminatory school branding.